Our Commitment to Privacy.

-Personal Information Purpose for Sharing Technical information Technical information Contact information Contact information Contact information With ADA business partners for the legitimate purpose of understanding usage patterns for ADA Websites and those of our partners.
-With web hosting and other technical service providers for the legitimate purpose of hosting our web servers and ensuring information security for our networks.
-With consultants and vendors for the legitimate purpose of providing customer support and marketing assistance.
-With credit card processors for purposes of processing credit card transactions in connection with the donors and subscriber’s contract with the ADA websites.
-With our business partners, with your consent, for the purposes of providing you with products or services tailored to your interests and preferences.
-In addition, we disclose personal information if legally required to do so, if requested to do so by a governmental entity, or if we believe in good faith that such action is necessary to: (a) conform to legal requirements or comply with legal process; (b) protect the rights or property of ADA; (c) prevent a crime or protect national security; or (d) protect the personal safety of users or the public.
+Personal Information, such as technical and contact information, is shared with ADA business partners for the legitimate purpose of understanding usage patterns for ADA Websites and those of our partners and with web hosting and other technical service providers for the legitimate purpose of hosting our web servers and ensuring information security for our networks.
+It is shared with consultants and vendors for the legitimate purpose of providing customer support and marketing assistance; with credit card processors for purposes of processing credit card transactions in connection with the donors and subscriber’s contract with the ADA websites; and with our business partners, with your consent, for the purposes of providing you with products or services tailored to your interests and preferences.
+In addition, we disclose personal information if legally required to do so, if requested to do so by a governmental entity or if we believe in good faith that such action is necessary to: (a) conform to legal requirements or comply with legal process, (b) protect the rights or property of the ADA, (c) prevent a crime or protect national security, or (d) protect the personal safety of users or the public.
 In the event any one or all of the ADA Websites become the subject of a bankruptcy proceeding, whether voluntary or involuntary, the ADA or its trustee in bankruptcy may sell, license, or otherwise dispose of such information in a transaction approved by the bankruptcy court as is legally required.
 In the event the ADA business is acquired in whole or part by a third party by way of merger, consolidation, or purchase, we will disclose and transfer such information to the third party.
 The ADA may also share aggregated anonymous information about visitors to ADA Websites with its clients, partners, and other third parties so that they may understand the kinds of visitors to the ADA Websites and how those visitors use the site.

 Information You Post